SafetyNet – Other States Wireless Terms & Conditions

 Other States Terms and Conditions

 Please read these SafetyNet Wireless Terms and Conditions of Service carefully.
 These SafetyNet Wireless Terms and Conditions of Service are a legally binding agreement between you and SafetyNet Wireless.
-They contain important information about your legal rights and require that certain disputes be resolved through Arbitration instead of a court trial.
+They contain valuable information about your legal rights and require that certain disputes be resolved through Arbitration instead of a court trial.
 SafetyNet Wireless reserves the right to change or modify any of these SafetyNet Wireless Terms and Conditions of Service at any time and at its sole discretion.
 Any changes or modifications to these SafetyNet Wireless Terms and Conditions of Service will be binding upon you once posted on the SafetyNet Wireless website at www.SafetyNetwireless.com.
 You should check the SafetyNet Wireless website regularly for updates to these terms.

 By enrolling in the Lifeline program, offered through SafetyNet Wireless, hereafter referred to as the SafetyNet Wireless Program (the SafetyNet Wireless “Program” or “SafetyNet Wireless”) and by using the SafetyNet Wireless service (the “SafetyNet Wireless Service” or “SafetyNet Wireless”), you (“You”), the participant, acknowledge and agree to the following terms and conditions:

 SafetyNet Wireless offers Lifeline service, which is a government benefit program that provides discounts on monthly telephone service for eligible low-income consumers.
 Lifeline is supported by the federal Universal Service Fund (USF).
-In order to qualify for enrollment in the Lifeline program, a person must meet certain eligibility requirements established by the Federal Communications Commission and each state where the SafetyNet Wireless Program is offered.
+To qualify for enrollment in the Lifeline program, a person must meet certain eligibility requirements established by the Federal Communications Commission and each state where the SafetyNet Wireless Program is offered.
 These requirements are based on a person’s participation in a state or federal support program(s) or by meeting certain income requirements based upon the Income Poverty Guidelines as defined by the Universal Service Administrative Co.
 (USAC) and the US Government.
 Federal law limits the availability of the SafetyNet Wireless Program.
 The Lifeline program allows only one (1) enrollment per “household”, and a household is defined as any individual or group of individuals who are living together as an economic unit.
-The Lifeline benefit is limited to one-per-household; therefore, no person currently living in the household may receive Lifeline benefits from any other Lifeline service provider, in order for you to currently be eligible.
+The Lifeline benefit is limited to one-per-household; therefore, no person currently living in the household may receive Lifeline benefits from any other Lifeline service provider, for you to currently be eligible.
+The Lifeline benefit is non-transferable.
 Applicants for the Lifeline program must complete an application form, provide supporting documentation that they meet the eligibility requirements and certify, under penalty of perjury, that they:

 - Are eligible for and currently receive benefits from the public assistance program(s) identified in the application form.

 - Do not currently receive lifeline support for a telephone line serving their residential address and no other resident in their household participates in the Lifeline program.
-If the applicant is already participating in another Lifeline program, then the applicant agrees to cancel their current household Lifeline support provider in order to enroll in the SafetyNet Wireless Program.
+If the applicant is already participating in another Lifeline program, then the applicant agrees to cancel their current household Lifeline support provider to enroll in the SafetyNet Wireless Program.

 - Will notify SafetyNet Wireless of any change of address by calling 1-888-224-3213